VirtualBrainLab/Urchin/README.md

 ## Deploying the client

 The client is accessed by users in two ways: either through the web server at `data.virtualbrainlab.org` or through a standalone desktop app which we include in each minor version release.
 To deploy a new client you need to take a few steps.
-Note that you need access to the server to do this.

  1. If you changed the Addressable assets or updated to a new version of Unity you need to re-build the assets.
 Do this for each build target separately.
-Then copy the `UnityClient/ServerData` folder to the `htdocs/UMData` subfolder in the on the server.
+Then copy the `UnityClient/ServerData` folder to the `htdocs/UMData` subfolder on the server.
  2. Build the WebGL target build, then copy this to the `htdocs/UMRenderer` subfolder on the server.
  3. Build the Windows target build, compress to zip, and attach this to the next release version.
 Or, if you are hotfixing a previous release, update the hotfix version number and swap the new build for the previous one.

+### Unity Cloud Build

+[todo]

+### Uploading to the server

+The server runs Apache, the htdocs file is at `C:/Apache24/htdocs`.
+Ask Dan for the login details.
+You can copy files locally onto the data server or copy them through google drive or slack.

 ## Deploying the server